 The debate between convection vs conventional ovens used to be very heated.
 In modern days, however, convection fans made their way into almost all ranges, stoves, and wall ovens with the exception of sub $999 price point.
 Therefore, the biggest competition among manufacturers is how to come up with the most effective convection chamber inside their various types ovens.

-As an example Wolf prides itself with their new "Advanced Dual VertiCross Convection" which not only provides even cooking for multiple dishes on different racks, but also allows for fast preheat times.
+As an example Wolf oven prides itself with their new "Advanced Dual VertiCross Convection.
+The Wolf wall oven technology not only provides even cooking for multiple dishes on different racks, but also allows for fast preheat times.
 Wolf offers a wide range of wall ovens from single to double ovens, from steam to speed ovens, and more.

 Recently, Air Fry became a fad across the US and "hot air fry" devices started cluttering homes.
 Lucikly, oven manufacturers realized that convection fans with proper programming and correct angling of the fan blades will have the same effect as air fryers.
 Cafe and GE Profile lead the market with great products.

 Miele and GE Advantium combination speed ovens lead the way in the industry.
 Both brands are remarkable with their gourmet programming of tens of premade recipes.

 Steam ovens are innovative and allow us to enjoy healthy recipes.

 As an example, Miele makes the most advanced steam ovens in the market and it uses convection technology.
 It even packed in a broiler element in their steam ovens.